 Donna M. Evans is Of Counsel at Cohen Milstein and a member of the firm’s Antitrust practice group.

-Ms. Evans’ recent, successfully concluded matters include:
+Ms. Evans’ successfully concluded matters include:

 - In re Lidoderm Antitrust Litigation (N.D.
-Cal.): Plaintiffs alleged that Endo and Teikoku, manufacturers of the Lidoderm patch, paid Watson Pharmaceuticals to delay its generic launch.
+Cal.): Cohen Milstein served as Co-Lead Counsel for the End-Payor Class in a suit alleging that Endo and Teikoku, manufacturers of the Lidoderm patch, paid Watson Pharmaceuticals to delay its generic launch.
 The case settled on the eve of trial and on September 20, 2018, Plaintiffs obtained final approval of a $104.75 million settlement – more than 40% of Plaintiffs’ best-case damages estimate.
-This case was ranked by Law360 as one of “The Biggest Competition Cases Of 2017 So Far” (July 7, 2017).
+This case was ranked by Law360 as “The Biggest Competition Cases Of 2017 So Far” (July 7, 2017).

-- In re Solodyn Antitrust Litigation (D. Mass.): Cohen Milstein served as a member of the executive committee and Ms. Evans played a significant role in coordinating discovery on behalf of the End-Payor Plaintiffs.
+- In re Solodyn Antitrust Litigation (D. Mass.): Cohen Milstein served as a member of the executive committee and Ms. Evans played a significant role in discovery on behalf of the End-Payor Plaintiffs.
 The case, which settled mid-trial, resulted in a $43 million recovery for the Class.

 Ms. Evans has written articles on topics including the federal mail fraud statute and construction pay-when-paid contract clauses, and she authored a chapter in Inside the Minds, addressing best practices in client relationships.
 She taught legal writing at Boston University Law School for six years, has guest lectured at Duke University and the University of North Carolina law schools, and – prior to practicing law – she taught English at the University of North Carolina and was a Visiting Lecturer in English at North Carolina State University.